 For example, naming one unlocked door 'MyDoor' and another locked door 'MyDoor' may result in the interaction states or open/closed states being mixed up when the player loads their game.

 However, it is okay to have common names across types.
 For example, if you have an Attached Note called 'CuriousDiscovery' and an Audio Diary also called 'CuriousDiscovery', that will be fine because these two types are saved and loaded separately.
+Furthermore, Door Handles and Drawer Pulls may have the same name, as the internal state of these objects is managed by the Doors and Drawers themselves.

 In order to make this name validation process easier, there is an Editor Menu action under "While Fun Games/Validate Scene for Saved Games" that will automatically detect duplicates that might cause problems.
 The associated script, 'FPEUniqueNameValidator.cs', can also be expanded to include future interaction or save types that you might add to your project.